bingb0t5/im-in/README.md

 If you want the app to generate share links on a separate public domain such as `im-in.link` while keeping the main app on `joinimin.com`, set `VITE_PUBLIC_SHARE_BASE_URL` to that share domain.
 This affects generated activity share/copy links only, not auth redirect behavior.

+Current share-link behavior:

+- public preview/detail links still use `/events/:slug`
+- generated private invite/share links use a short `/e/:slug` path
+- map/calendar shortcuts use `/loc/:code`, `/gcal/:code`, and `/ical/:code`
+- if you use a separate share domain, that domain needs to handle those short paths outside this repo or route them into the correct experience

 Deep links that need rewrite support:

+- `/explore`
+- `/changelog`
 - `/events/:slug`
 - `/host/events/:id`
 - `/host/events/:id/edit`